Social Icons

 Directed by Tyler Spindel

-The Wrong Missy starts off crazy interesting, I was actually captivated and curios to see what will happen next.
-When those things happened, the movie moved from crazy interesting to bizarre boredom.
-There were times I felt I was being tortured.
+The Wrong Missy starts off crazy interesting; I was actually captivated and curious to see what would happen next.
+But when those things happened, the movie went from crazy interesting to bizarre boredom.
+There were times I felt like I was being tortured.
+Adam Sandler’s contract with Netflix to make movies for them has only delivered one good movie that I’ve seen, Murder Mystery (2019), and everything else (including this movie) has been nonsense.

 0 comments: